 The Index and complementary FHI data also shines a light on how credit counselling agencies, financial help organization and other social enterprises can have increased impact with the customer or populations they serve, including for more financially vulnerable populations and those facing systemic barriers.

 Application and Benefits

 Access the Seymour Financial Resilience Index, our benchmark data and services to support your decisioning, strategy and impact.

-Financial Institutions, Government and other organizations can apply the Index and Financial Health Index studies data insights and services to help measure, score and understand the health and financial resilience of their customers, portfolios, employees, citizens and communities – to inform strategies, innovation and programs at the enterprise, provincial, segment and individual household level.
+Financial Institutions, Government and other organizations can apply the Index and Financial Health Index studies data insights and our services to help measure, score and understand the changing financial resilience (and vulnerabilities) of their customers, portfolios, employees, citizens and communities – to inform strategies, innovation and programs at the enterprise, provincial, segment and individual household level.